etkaar/Authenticator/README.md

 # Authenticator
-Standalone authenticator executable for internal purposes, e.g. used with a DynDNS service.
+Standalone authenticator executable (Windows) for internal purposes, e.g. used with a DynDNS service.